jannycraig/RE16/README.md

 Q: Where can I download the mod?

 A: Its not out, and it won't be for a few years.
 I'm literally the main contributor (with a few favors here and there).
-But if yyou're asking in advance, it will probably be posted in FEU.

 Q: Will the rom go public?